IreneM97/Excel-Projects/README.md

 # Excel-Projects
-Analytics Projects Using Excel as the main tool for data cleaning, analysis, and data visualization.
+Analytics Project Using Excel as the main tool for data cleaning, analysis, and data visualization.

 # Project Overview
 This project is an analysis of sales data of an e-commerce store as well as understanding customer demogrophics and preferences.
 Additionally, the interactive customer information table is created to allow viewers to access customer information easily using a flexible dropdown menu.